All Products

 • Prometheus server URL: Enter the HTTP API address you got in Step 1.

-• Auth: Enable Basic auth, and set User (your Alibaba Cloud account's AccessKey) and Password (your Alibaba Cloud account's AccessKey secret).
+• Auth: Enable Basic auth and set User to the AccessKey of your Alibaba Cloud account and Password to the AccessKey secret of your Alibaba Cloud account.

 The AccessKey and AccessKey secret must belong to the same Alibaba Cloud account as the Prometheus instance from Step 1.